-The key focus of the project is documenting the essential roles that people and places played in shaping the communities who collectively make up the identity of our societies, engaging everyday people through evocative imagery, to reconnect with past lives and even former friends.
+The project's key focus is documenting the essential roles that people and places played in shaping the communities who collectively make up the identity of our societies, engaging everyday people through evocative imagery to reconnect with past lives and even former friends.

-It encourages people to share their stories, stories that would otherwise be forgotten as societies progress and generations age.
+It encourages people to share stories that would otherwise be forgotten as societies progress and generations age.

 Societies change, and abandoned buildings come and go, but it's important to remember and record our heritage amongst the ever-increasing rush to replace the old with the new.
 We only get one chance to do this.